Rbrq03/Rbrq03.github.io/_news/announcement_2.md

 related_posts: false
 ---

-We release [Study In BJTU](<(https://github.com/Rbrq03/Study-In-BJTU)>), a project that contain unofficial latex & markdown template of BJTU.
+We release [Study In BJTU](<(https://github.com/Rbrq03/Study-In-BJTU)>), a project that includes unofficial LaTeX and Markdown templates for homework and slides for BJTU.